Dean: Jacob H. Rooksby, J.D., Ph.D.

 Gonzaga Law clinical students have argued appeals before the Washington State Supreme Court and the Ninth Circuit Court of Appeals.
 They have testified before Congressional committees in Washington D.C. about the impact of pending legislation.
 They have appeared in Kalispel Tribal Court as advocates and argued on behalf of their clients.
 They have helped clients who needed health care services, help with housing, estate planning services, and parenting plans.
 They helped clients who dreamed of starting their own businesses and clients who did not want to face the IRS alone.
 In ULA, every student makes a difference.

-On-campus clinical offerings include a general practice clinic and specific subject area clinics in consumer law, elder law, Indian law, tax law, and environmental law.
+On-campus clinical offerings include business law, elder law, Indian law, immigration law, tax law, and environmental law and land use.

 Dual Degree Programs